freenas/freenas-docs/userguide/shutdown.rst

 Shutdown
 ========

-Clicking
-:menuselection:`Settings --> Shutdown`
-opens the warning message shown in
+Clicking the :guilabel:`Shutdown` entry in the tree opens the warning message shown in
 :numref:`Figure %s <shutdown_warning_fig>`.
+The browser window color changes to red to indicate that this command will negatively impact current users of the %brand% system.

 .. _shutdown_warning_fig: